 Furthermore, if you’re growing indoors or growing in a closet, then you definitely need some air circulation to ensure that the air is moving and cool.

 Similar to heat stress, curling can also happen if the plant gets too cold.
-Generally cannabis is grown in pretty warm and humid environments, so only use cool temperatures if you have strains that are designed for cold weather like our New England Strains.
+Generally, cannabis is grown in pretty warm and humid environments, so only use cool temperatures if you have strains that are designed for cold weather like our New England Strains.
 You can also see low humidity leaf curl if your humidity levels are too low.

 If your grow is too cold, I’d suggest adding additional grow lights to ensure that the plants are receiving the warmth that they need.

-The next most popular reasons that you might see curling is due to the nutrients in the soil.
-If you’re using a standard nutrient rich garden soil, then you shouldn’t have this issue, but if you do, you might need to switch brands.
+The next most popular reason that you might see curling is due to the nutrients in the soil.
+If you’re using a standard nutrient-rich garden soil, then you shouldn’t have this issue, but if you do, you might need to switch brands.

 Cannabis requires specific nutrients to grow efficiently in each of its life stages, and if they don’t have these nutrients then they will begin to curl and sometimes wilt.